acanimal/acanimal.github.io/_posts/2016-03-26-symfony-and-s3.md

 We define a `custom_uploads_fs` filesystem which by default uses a `local` adapter and in production uses an `aws_s3` one.

 Next step is to configure the [VichUploaderBundle](vichuploader) bundle.
-Hopefully it is designed to integrate with Gaufrette.
+Hopefully it is designed to integrate with Gaufrette so it is easy to specify how to upload files through gaufrette.
 Next is the configuration:

 {% highlight yaml %}
 # config.yml